jh2633/CV/README.md

 **Streetbees** (August 2018 - Current)
 *Full stack developer*

-Streetbees is a real-time data gathering and analytics platform in the market research sector.
+Streetbees is a real-time data gathering and analytics company.
+My work here involved creating and documenting APIs and microservices that are used by different teams at Streetbees and their clients.

 **Digax** (December 2017 - August 2018)
 *Full stack developer*

-Full stack developer at Digax, a cryptocurrency exchange platform built on the Ruby on Rails stack.
+Full stack developer at Digax, a cryptocurrency exchange platform built with Rails.

 **Atticus Link** (February 2017 - November 2017)
 *Full stack developer*

-Atticus was a web platform that matches non-profits seeking pro bono legal advice to lawyers interested in helping them.
+Atticus is a web platform that matches non-profits seeking pro bono legal advice to lawyers interested providing advice.
 The web app was developed using Ruby on Rails.
-My main role at Atticus was working with different stakeholders on the technical specs of the platform and as a full stack developer.
+My main role at Atticus was working with different stakeholders to provide a prototype of the site.

 **Kunst Development Ltd** (December 2014 to May 2016) *Project Associate*